tmetsch/pytkgen/README.md

 widgets in your python code to do actual operations on them.
 The gengui module offers some routines which will make your life easy:

-  * find(name) - Returns the Tkinter widget object of the widget with the given name.
+  * get(name) - Returns the Tkinter widget object of the widget with the given name.
 Requires that a name was indeed defined in the definition file for this widget.
 Now that you have the object for an Tkinter widget you can do everything which is defined for this particular widget with it using known techniques.

-  * button(name, cmd) - Associates a 'Button' widget with a command - For
+  * button(name, cmd, [...]) - Associates a 'Button' widget with a command - For
     example: 'root.destroy'.

-  * checkbox(name) - Returns an 'IntVar' for a 'Checkbox' so you can retrieve the value (0/1) to see if the User checked the box or not.
+  * checkbox(name, [...]) - Returns an 'IntVar' for a 'Checkbox' so you can
+    retrieve the value (0/1) to see if the User checked the box or not.

+  * entry(name, [...]) - Returns a 'StringVar' for a Entry so you can retrieve and set the value of a Entry widget.

-  * entry(name) - Returns the text of an 'Entry' widget.
+  * label(name) - Returns a 'StringVar' for a Label so you can retrieve and set the value of a Label widget.

-  * notebook(notebook, 'tab.json', name='Tab 1') - Adds a tab to a tkk Notebook
+  * create_from_file([...]) - Create a set of widgets from a file and add them to a given parent widget.

-    widget which is itself defined by a JSON file.
+  * notebook([...]) - Adds a tab to a tkk Notebook widget which is itself defined by a JSON file.

-  * item = gui.treeview(treeview, 'item', ['foo', 'bar']) - Adds an entry to a
+  * treeview([...]) - Adds a item to a given treeview.

-    Treeview widget and returns it.
+  * toplevel([...]) - Creates a toplevel dialog from a JSON definition file.

-  * create_menu({'Help':open_help_dialog}) - Create a new menu entry in the Tk root's menu.
+  * create_menu([...]) - Create new menus, popup menus or submenus on the fly.

-  * filemenu = gui.create_menu({'Exit': exit}, name='File') - Create a new
-    drop-down File menu and add an Exit command to it.

-  * gui.create_menu({'foo': ok}, name='Sub', parent=filemenu) - Create a submenu
-    in the filemenu.

 Changelog
 ---------

+1.3

+  * Code optimizations
+  * Support for setting the focus of a widget
+  * More 'supporting routines'

 1.2